 The freshman curriculum for each of the courses requires a specific number of hours of classroom lectures, demonstrations, and student practice.
 SEE CURRICULUMS STARTING ON PAGE 38.
 The freshman class introduces basic cosmetology fundamentals designed to prepare students for licensure and entry positions in a salon or other field related employment.
-The hours spent in the freshman class are as follows: Cosmetology 320 hrs., Esthetician 120 hrs., and Manicuring 80 hrs., Barbering 300 Hrs., Massage Therapy 120 Hrs.
+The hours spent in the freshman class are as follows: Cosmetology 200 hrs., (200 hours for 1000 hours Program) Esthetician 120 hrs., and Manicuring 80 hrs., Barbering 200 Hrs., (200 hours for 1000 hours Program) The course of study for students enrolled in a Barbering course shall consist of technical instructional and practical operations covering all practices constituting .

+Massage Therapy 120 Hrs.
 ACADEMY OF ESTHETICS AND COSMETOLOGY considers the freshman classes to be the foundation for your future.